Kuruganti-Anjani/Dos-attack-using-NS2-simulator/README.md

 # How to simulate DoS Attack using NS2?
 To perform a DOS attack simulation using NS2, you will need to:

-•	Create a network topology in NS2.
+•	Create a network topology in NS2.(creating udp packets)
 •	Configure the network nodes to simulate the victim and attacker machines.
 •	Write a TCL script to launch the DoS attack.
 •	 Run the simulation using the appropriate NS2 command---ns dos.tcl